steveseguin/social_stream/README.md

 #### Auto responding / custom actions

-In the sample_custom.js file, you can create your own custom auto-responding triggers or other actions.
+You can create your own custom auto-responding triggers or other actions by including a custom.js file.

-Included in the custom_sample.js file is the &auto1 trigger, as an example.
-Rename the file to custom.js to use.
+Included in the code is the custom_sample.js file, which you can rename to custom.js to get started.
+Included in it is the `&auto1` trigger, which  auto responds "1" to any message that is also "1".
+You need to add `&auto1` to the dock's URL to activate it.

-- &auto1 (auto responds "1" to any message that is also "1")
+It's fairly easy to modify the `auto1` trigger to do whatever you want.
+You can also customize or removee the URL-parameter trigger needed to activate it.

 ### Togglable Menu Commands